7 Croatian card games you can play right now

 Tablić (Tablanet) is an easy-to-learn fishing card game.
 It is popular in Croatia, Bosnia and Herzegovina, Serbia, and Montenegro.
 The game is played with a set of 52 cards divided into red and black colors.
-The set is divided into pik (green), tref (acorn), karo (bells), herc (heart).
-Each “suit” includes 13 cards.
+The set is divided into pik (green/spade), tref (acorn/club), karo (bell/diamond), herc (heart).
+Each suit includes 13 cards.

 Players of Tablić have to match the number of points of their card with the number of points of the cards on the table.
 The goal of the game is to collect as many points and tabla (tables) as possible.
 Tabla happens when the player collects all the cards from the table.

 Tablić is usually played with 2 or 4 players.
 Playing this game is simple and fun, making it a good choice for children.
-It is a great tool for encouraging children to use their brain and to practice counting.
+It is a great tool for encouraging children to use their brains and to practice counting.

 Trešeta is an Italian trick-taking game that is very often played in Istria, on the Croatian coast, and islands.
 The game is easy to learn, but it is tactical.
 It is usually intended for 2 to 4 players.